 U.N. says attacks by Islamist militia in Congo may be war crimes

-July 6 (Reuters) - Systematic and brutal attacks by Islamist militants in the Congo over the last 18 months may amount to war crimes, the United Nations said on Monday.
+July 6 (Reuters) - Systematic and brutal attacks by Islamist militants in the Democratic Republic of Congo over the last 18 months may amount to war crimes, the United Nations said on Monday.

 "In the majority of cases, the means and the modus operandi of the attacks indicate a clear intention to leave no survivors.
 Entire families have been hacked to death," it said.